linz/topo-workflows/workflows/basemaps/README.md

 ## Workflow Description

-This workflow is using for one-off job to create overview for all the existing imagery for the [Basemaps aerial map imageries](https://github.com/linz/basemaps-config/blob/master/config/tileset/aerial.json).
+This workflow is used for one-off job to create overview for all the existing imagery for the [Basemaps aerial map imageries](https://github.com/linz/basemaps-config/blob/master/config/tileset/aerial.json).

 ## Workflow Input Parameters